HEALTH BENEFITS OF CINNAMON

 CASSIA AND WHY TO AVOID IT

 So why all the fuss?
 Here is the distinction: Cassia contains coumarin, a naturally occurring toxin which has the potential to damage the liver in high doses.
 Cassia contains high levels of this, whereas Ceylon contains only traces.
-Those high levels of coumarin in the cassia is what brings on the undesirable side effects listed in the section below.
+Those high levels of coumarin in the cassia are what brings on the undesirable side effects listed in the section below.

-Always check your source and read labels to ensure you are purchasing the true one - Ceylon.
+Always check your source and read labels to ensure you are purchasing the true one – Ceylon.
 Also note that Cassia is also referred to as Vietnamese, Chinese, Saigon, Java or Padang Cinnamon.
 Check your labels for those, too.
-Or, if nothing is listed on the label, before you toss anything out of your spice drawer, call the manufacturer to identify their cinnamon source.
+Or, if nothing is listed on the label before you toss anything out of your spice drawer, call the manufacturer to identify their cinnamon source.

 SIDE EFFECTS OF TOO MUCH CINNAMON